Tropical Interior Design and Home Decor

 Some designers such as Tommy Bahama and Ralph Lauren incorporate entire furniture collections that fit with a tropical style.
 These are beautiful pieces but I suggest avoiding an entire room filled with them so you don’t feel like you’ve living in an ad.
 It also limits your flexibility in updating your décor as you move forward.
 Instead, select key items – perhaps a few carved wood pieces with the palm or pineapple motif – and fill in with less thematic selections.

-You can also accomplish tropical flair through simple accessories.
+You can also accomplish tropical interior design flair through simple accessories.
 Fill an apothecary jar with seashells or sand dollars, for example, and place it in your foyer.
 Or position a piece of coral or driftwood on a stack of coffee table books in your living room.
 Side tables in woven wicker and durable sisal rugs are other ways to suggest the tropics without overdoing it.

 Window treatments can also be designed to bring the tropics home.
 Gauzy white billowing drapes always make me think of beach living, for example.
 Shutters are another popular application – think Florida Keys and island plantation houses, and you can envision how these can supplement that tropical ambiance.

 And of course you will include plants in your tropical space!
 Rafus palms and Kentia palms are beautiful accents.
 If you bring in a large pot, underplant it with a cascading leaf such as pothos for more visual interest.